When you need help, count on us

 A non-compete agreement is usually entered into at the time of employment and requires the employee to refrain from engaging in any act during their employment that would compete with the business of the company.

-As an hourly or salaried employee, disputes can arise regarding how much you are being paid or have been paid, overtime rates, vacation pay, holiday pay, and more.
+As an hourly or salaried employee, disputes can arise regarding how much you are being paid or have been paid, overtime rates, vacation pay, and more.

-When an employer ends a worker's employment in a manner that violates any of the West Virginia labor laws, it is considered to be wrongful termination.
+When an employer ends a worker’s employment in a manner that violates federal or West Virginia labor laws, it is considered to be wrongful termination.
 In these situations, the employee has the right to fight for compensation and justice.